Accounting for import VAT if the UK leaves the EU without a deal

 Any goods in transit from the EU must continue to be treated as acquisitions and VAT accounted for on the return for the period in which the acquisition occurs.

-If you’re bringing goods into the UK under customs freight simplified procedures (CFSP) and you’ve completed your simplified frontier declaration before 11pm on 29 March 2019, you will not be able to account for import VAT on your VAT return even if your supplementary declaration is completed after this time.
+If you’re bringing goods into the UK under customs freight simplified procedures (CFSP) and you’ve completed your simplified frontier declaration before 11pm on 29 March 2019 (may also apply to new exit date on 31 December 2020), you will not be able to account for import VAT on your VAT return even if your supplementary declaration is completed after this time.

 How to account for import VAT